vietwillnguyen/vietwillnguyen.github.io/content/posts/vietnam-hearts.md

 This year, I’ve learned that the more you give, the more you receive.
 I’ve poured time, money, and effort into this project, and while there have been plenty of ups and downs, what I’ve gained in return is something I can’t put a price on.
 Vietnam Hearts is a project in honor for one who changed mine.

+## In Vietnamese, there’s a word: **'ơn.'**

+It’s the invisible weight of kindness and grace given to you: your parents’ sleepless nights, supportive relationships, even someone simply listening to your worries.
+It isn’t an unpayable debt; it’s something you carry that helps guide your life.
+None of my biggest steps would’ve happened without others.

+It truly is an honor to grow, learn, and work hard for yourself, and others.

 ---

 ## How It All Happened